aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to EXCEL in C++ Applications" h2="Convert MD to EXCEL in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting MD to EXCEL in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MD to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Converting MD to EXCEL in C++ can be done quickly and easily with the help of Aspose.Total for C++ file format automation libraries.
+This two-step process begins with exporting MD to XLSX using Aspose.PDF for C++.
+This library provides a range of features for creating, editing, and manipulating PDF documents.
+After the MD file has been converted to XLSX, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert the XLSX file to EXCEL.
+This API provides a comprehensive set of features for working with Excel spreadsheets, including creating, editing, and manipulating worksheets, cells, and charts.
+With the help of these two libraries, developers can quickly and easily convert MD to EXCEL in C++.
+Aspose.Total for C++ also provides a range of other file format automation libraries, making it a great choice for developers who need to work with a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}